verofa/intro-to-python-mgc-v2/README.md

 - The modulus operator (%).
 - **for** loops;

-This project introduces iteration (looping) over a text string.

 ## Prerequisites

 Before get on with it to successfully complete this tutorial in a Microsoft Windows Operating System, you must do the following: